Winton M. Blount: U.S. Senate campaign, 1972

 Blount faced in the general election the long-term incumbent Democrat, John Sparkman, who had been the 1952 Democratic candidate for vice president against Richard M. Nixon.
 From May 1972 to November 1972, future U.S. President George W. Bush transferred from the Texas Air National Guard to serve as the political director in Blount's campaign.

 The final results were Sparkman 654,491 (65.3 percent) to Blount's 347,523 (34.7 percent).
 Blount carried only traditionally Republican Winston and Houston counties and lost his home county of Montgomery.

 Later years

 In 1973, Blount returned to Blount International, Inc., becoming its president once again in 1974.
 From 1981 to 1984 Blount, Inc., built the King Saud University in Riyadh, Saudi Arabia.

-In 1980, Blount served as national chairman of the Texan John Connally's unsuccessful primary campaign, with the nomination being won by Ronald W. Reagan of California.
+In 1980, Blount served as national chairman of John Connally's unsuccessful primary campaign, with the nomination being won by Ronald W. Reagan of California.

 In 1996, the Greenwich Publishing Group published his autobiography called Doing It My Way, which he had co-written with Richard Blodgett.

 In 1999, Blount International, Inc., was sold to Lehman Brothers company for $1.35 billion.

 Blount died in Highlands, North Carolina, at the age of eighty-one.